Reading Time: 2 minutes

 What’s an ‘EPEL repository’?

-cPanel is a server control panel which allows users the ability to access and automate both VPS server and Dedicated server tasks and, provides the tools needed to manage the overall server, their applications, and websites.
+cPanel is a server control panel which allows users the ability to access and automate our Cloud Dedicated, VPS, and Dedicated server tasks and, provides the tools needed to manage the overall server, their applications, and websites.
 Some features include the capability to modify php versions, creating individual cPanel accounts, adding FTP users, installing SSL’s, configuring security settings, and installing packages to name a few. cPanel and WHM have a vast range of customizations and configurations that can be completed to further personalize your platform specifically for your needs.
 It also includes 24/7 support from cPanel as well.

 The servers that run our applications, our businesses, all depend on the stability and underlying features offered by the operating system (or OS) installed.
 As administrators, we have to plan ahead and think to the future of how our users will use the machines we oversee while simultaneously ensuring that those machines remain stable and online.
 There are numerous operating systems to choose from; however one of the most popular, most stable, and highly supported OSes is CentOS.
 A combination of excellent features, rock-solid performance stability, and the backing of enterprise-focused institutions such as Red Hat and Fedora have led to CentOS becoming a mainstay OS that administrators can count on.

 Our previous article in this series focused on defining and fitting MPM to match your environment.
-Building off of our last tutorial we will be discussing specific details on how to adjust the previously mentioned Apache configuration directives on the various types of Liquid Web servers.
+Building from our last tutorial we will be discussing specific details on how to adjust the previously mentioned Apache configuration directives on the various types of Liquid Web VPS servers as well as Core managed servers.

 Continue reading “Apache Performance Tuning: Configuring MPM Directives”